JAYNE COLE

 Global Contemporary Art History (300-level course)

 This course introduces students to the history of global contemporary art in relation to broader sociopolitical contexts from 1945 to the present.
 Course content is organized both chronologically and thematically.
-Students will explore the term global through key artworks and artistic movements and work to decenter the traditional modes of approaching contemporary art history through a global lens.
+Students will explore and challenge the term global through key artworks and artistic movements and work to decenter the traditional modes of approaching contemporary art history through a "global" lens.
 This course integrates art historical and theoretical texts to explore global contemporary art through topics such as: the art object, canonization, nationalism, globalization, and transnational art practices.